braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/fireos/testing.md

 # Testing from command line

-If you'd like to test in-app and push notifications via the command-line, you can send a single notification through the terminal via cURL and the [Messaging API][22].
+If you'd like to test in-app and push notifications via the command-line, you can send a single notification through the terminal via cURL and the [messaging API]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_messages/).
 You will need to replace the following fields with the correct values for your test case:

 - `YOUR_API_KEY` - available on the **Developer Console**
 - `YOUR_EXTERNAL_USER_ID` - available on the **User Profile Search** page